We all know that a new business needs a business plan. But What should you include?

 In this issue of Business Fundamentals, we look at what should a business plan include.

-With the end of the year approaching, many people will be taking time out to look at their business plans for the coming twelve months.
+With the beginning of the year, many people will be going through their business plans for the coming months.

 What should a business plan include?
 Here’s a quick guide to putting a plan together for a twelve month period.